Tenerife Carnival 2025

 Похоронное шествие и прощание с Сардиной

-The next day, the last carnival event takes place – Entierro de la Sardina (Burial of the Sardine).
-Just like our Maslenitsa, its participants burn a symbol of the departing holiday – a huge cardboard fish – in the square.
-The sardine is accompanied by a mournful procession of people in masks – it can be sad to part with the carnival.
-The spectators cry, filling the streets with theatrical moans.
+The next day, the final carnival event takes place – Entierro de la Sardina (Burial of the Sardine).
+Just like in our Maslenitsa, participants burn a symbol of the departing festival in the square – a huge cardboard fish.
+The Sardine is accompanied by a sad procession in masks – it can be sad to part with the carnival.
+Spectators cry, filling the streets with theatrical moans.
 The ashes left from the burned effigy are buried on the beach.
-However, there’s no time to grieve.
-From the next day, preparations for the new holiday begin!
+However, there’s no time to be sad.
+From the next day, preparations for a new festival begin!

-They start preparing for the new carnival right after the previous one ends.
-The dates for the celebrations vary each year.
-The start of the festivities is determined by the date of Catholic Easter: the carnival must end before Lent.
-The program lasts for a whole month, but the main events take place during the last, Butter Week.
-Usually, the holiday is in February, sometimes in March.
+Preparations for the new festival begin immediately after the closure of the previous carnival.
+The timing of the celebrations varies each year.
+The start of festivities is determined by the date of Catholic Easter: the carnival must end before Lent begins.
+The program lasts for a whole month, but the main events occur during the last week, known as Shrovetide.
+Usually, the festival takes place in February, sometimes in March.

-You can check the dates and see the detailed program of the next Carnival here.
+You can check the dates and view the detailed program of the next Carnival here.

 DSC01556

-It was fun, but a bit modest for a carnival.
+It was fun, but rather modest for a carnival.

-This was Misha.
-I was there myself, drinking mead and beer, it was flowing down my mustache but didn’t reach my mouth, leaving my soul drunk and full.
+This was Misha reporting.
+I was there myself, drank honey and beer, it flowed down my mustache but didn’t reach my mouth, yet my soul felt drunk and satisfied.

 Праздник «Мавры и христиане»